 No. Chapter Description 1 Introduction A brief introduction to the SEA Environmental Report.
-2 Fingal Development Plan 2023-2029 A description of the Draft County Development Plan (Draft Plan) and a summary of its key policies and objectives.
+2 Fingal Development Plan 2023-2029 A description of the Development Plan and a summary of its key policies and objectives.
 3 Methodology The steps taken in preparation of the SEA, including the methods used and technical difficulties encountered.
-4 Review of relevant Policies, Plans and Programmes The relationship of the Draft Plan to other relevant plans and programmes is highlighted.
-5 Environmental Baseline A description of the current environment of the area of the Draft Plan is given, highlighting any existing environmental problems.
-This exercise results in a baseline against which the likely effects of implementing the Draft Plan can be examined.
-6 SEA Objectives, Targets & Indicators A number of environmental protection objectives which have been established at international, EU or national Level and are relevant to the Draft Plan are listed.
-Following this, a description of how the objectives and any environmental considerations have been taken into account in the preparation of the Draft Plan is given.
-7 Description of Alternatives An assessment of the proposed alternatives to the Draft Plan are considered at this stage.
-8 SEA: Fingal Development Plan An examination of the Draft Plan policies and objectives in terms of their potential effects on the various environmental parameters.
-9 Mitigation Measures Should potentially significant effects be discovered, measures to avoid, reduce or offset these effects are proposed and integrated into the Draft Plan.
-10 Monitoring Programme Proposals for monitoring the significant effects of the Draft Plan on the environment are put forward.
+4 Review of relevant Policies, Plans and Programmes The relationship of the Plan to other relevant plans and programmes is highlighted.
+5 Environmental Baseline A description of the current environment of the area of the Plan is given, highlighting any existing environmental problems.
+This exercise results in a baseline against which the likely effects of implementing the Plan can be examined.
+6 SEA Objectives, Targets & Indicators A number of environmental protection objectives which have been established at international, EU or national Level and are relevant to the Plan are listed.
+Following this, a description of how the objectives and any environmental considerations have been taken into account in the preparation of the Plan is given.
+7 Description of Alternatives An assessment of the proposed alternatives to the Plan are considered and assessed and a preferred alternative selected.
+8 SEA: Fingal Development Plan An examination of the Plan policies and objectives in terms of their potential effects on the various environmental parameters.
+9 Mitigation Measures Should potentially significant effects be discovered, measures to avoid, reduce or offset these effects are proposed and integrated into the Plan.
+10 Monitoring Programme Proposals for monitoring the significant effects of the Plan on the environment are put forward.
 A number of indicators of change and targets are identified and existing monitoring arrangements are utilised.
-11 Conclusion A conclusion with regard to the overall potential impact on the environment resulting from the implementation of the Draft Plan.
+11 Conclusion A conclusion with regard to the overall potential impact on the environment resulting from the implementation of the Plan.